Selective Amnesia: A Continual Learning Approach to Forgetting in Deep Generative Models: Conclusion, Limitations, and Future Work

 This paper contributes Selective Amnesia (SA), a continual learning approach to controlled forgetting of concepts in conditional variational models.
 Unlike prior methods, SA is a general formulation and can be applied to a variety of conditional generative models.
 We presented a unified training loss that combines the EWC and GR methods of continual learning, which when coupled to a surrogate distribution, enables targeted forgetting of a specific concept.
 Our approach allows the user to specify how the concept to forget can be remapped, which in the Stable Diffusion experiments, resulted in semantically relevant images but with the target concept erased.

 \paragraph{Limitations and Broader Impacts.} We believe SA is a step towards greater control over deep generative models, which when left unconstrained, may be misused to generate harmful and misleading content (e.g., deepfakes).
-Moving forward, SA can be improved to address current limitations.
-For example, the FIM calculation can be expensive, in particular for diffusion models as the ELBO requires a sum over $T$ timesteps per sample.
+There are several avenues for future work moving forward.
+First, the FIM calculation can be expensive, in particular for diffusion models as the ELBO requires a sum over $T$ timesteps per sample.
 Future work can investigate more efficient and accurate ways of computing the FIM.
-Also, SA appears to be more proficient at removing ``local'' specific concepts, rather than ``global'' concepts (e.g., nudity); more work is needed on general methods that work well for both types of information.
+Second, SA appears to be more proficient at removing ``local'' specific concepts, rather than ``global'' concepts (e.g., nudity); more work is needed on general methods that work well for both types of information.
+Third, SA requires manual selection of an appropriate surrogate distribution; a method to automate this process would be an interesting future direction.
+Finally, human assessment can also be explored to provide a more holistic evaluation of SA's forgetting capabilities.
 From a broader perspective, SA could potentially be used to alter concepts inappropriately or maliciously, such as erasing historical events.
 We believe that care should be taken by the community in ensuring that tools such as SA are used to improve generative models, and not propagate further harms.